 Precooking and dehydrating rice is a great way to make flavorful and fast cooking rice for trail meals.
-Instant rice adds very little nutrition or flavor to backpacking meals and regular long grain rice takes too long to cook on the trail, so before I leave for a trip I cook white or brown long grain rice in broth and then I dehydrate it.
+Instant rice adds very little nutrition or flavor to backpacking meals, and regular long grain rice takes too long to cook on the trail.
+Before I leave for a trip, I cook white or brown long grain rice in broth, and then I dry it.

-Photo at right: Cooked long grain rice before and after drying.
+Photo above: Cooked long grain rice before and after drying.

 Spread cooked rice out on dehydrator trays covered with non-stick sheets, parchment paper or the liners that came with your unit.
 Dry the rice at 125° for approximately five hours.
 Dehydrating rice times vary with dehydrator models and humidity.
 Once or twice through the drying process, break up any rice that is stuck together.
 It’s not a problem if some rice remains stuck together since it will separate when you cook it on the trail.
 Rice will be hard when properly dried.

 Yield: One cup rice = 3½ cups cooked = approximately 1¾ to 2 cups dried.

 I use an Excalibur Dehydrator for dehydrating rice.
 I like that it is easy to transfer the dried rice from the non-stick sheets directly into storage containers.
 That simple task is not as easy with other dehydrators that have donut shaped trays.

 Photo above (left to right): Dehydrating rice precooked in vegetable, chicken, and beef broth.
 Notice the change in color in the dried rice, which makes backpacking meals more interesting.

 Make risotto with short grain rice.
 Short grain rice releases more starch than long grain rice which enhances the creamy texture of risotto.

 Saffron adds a nice touch to this risotto recipe, but you can make risotto without it.
 Likewise, you may omit the mushrooms and white wine.
 If you don’t use white wine, use more broth or water.